Can a home visit program get kidney patients off the sidelines?

 Summary

-This study tests a program called CAPABLE Transplant, where an occupational therapist, a nurse, and a handy worker visit people at home over 4 months.
-The goal is to help kidney transplant candidates who are currently inactive on the waitlist become active again, and to improve their quality of life, mood, and physical function.
-The study includes 43 adults who are on the deceased donor waitlist and either inactive or active but low-income.
+This study tests a program called CAPABLE Transplant, where an occupational therapist, nurse, and handy worker visit people at home over 4 months.
+The goal is to help kidney transplant candidates who are currently inactive on the waitlist become active again, and to improve their quality of life, depression, and physical ability.
+The study includes 43 adults on the deceased donor waitlist and will first test the program in an open-label pilot before a larger randomized trial.

 Get updates